alpha597/java-brick-breaker-game/README.md

 # java-brick-breaker-game
-brick breaker game implemented in java, using the OOP Concepts and concept of java swing
+brick breaker game implemented in java, using the Object oriented programming Concepts and java swing